AmrMonier/backend-jr-translation-assessment/readme.md

 ## **Submission:**

 Fork this repository and submit your solution by pushing your code to your forked repository.
-Provide the link to your repository by emailed to <backend@contact.com> before the deadline.
+Provide the link to your repository by emailed to <backend@contact.eg> before the deadline.
 Best of luck, and we look forward to seeing your integration in action!